christopherseaman/datasci_217/02/index.md

 ---
 ## Configuring with your name and email

 We need to tell git who we are.
-We do this using `git config` to
+We do this using `git config`

+Set your name:
 `git config --global user.name "<YOUR NAME>"`

+Set your (obfuscated) email address:
-`git config --global user.email "<YOUR EMAIL>"` to set your email address
+`git config --global user.email "<YOUR EMAIL>"`

 ---